FredrikBixo/Minimalistic-TableView/README.md

 # MinimalisticTableView

-SexyScrollView is a neat looking UI element for swift.
+MinimalisticTableView is a neat looking UI element for swift.

 # Installation